 Mean score of companies in the Maritime Transport industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-Asian Marine Transport Corp's score of 4 is higher than 59% of the industry.
+Asian Marine Transport Corp's score of 2 is lower than 95% of the industry.
 This can give you a sense of how well the company is doing compared to its peers.

 Companies disclose and commit to reducing emissions to show they are serious about reducing emissions impact over time.
 They can also help a company track its progress over time.

-Asian Marine Transport Corp is not committed to any reduction initiatives we track.
+Asian Marine Transport Corp is not participating in any of the initiatives that we track.
 This may change over time as the company engages with new initiatives or updates its commitments.
 DitchCarbon will update this information as it becomes available.